Ministry of Agriculture and Rural Development (Vietnam)

 The Ministry maintains 63 provincial department offices throughout Vietnam.
 The Ministry itself is located in Hanoi.

+On 18 February 2025, the Ministry merged with the Ministry of Natural Resources and Environment to form the Ministry of Agriculture and Environment.

 History

 The Ministry of Agriculture and Rural Development has been developed since 1987 by the combination of different government ministries: Ministry of Agriculture, Ministry of Food, combined to the Ministry of Agriculture and Food Industry in 1987; the subsequent addition of the Ministry of Forestry and the Ministry of Irrigation to form today's Ministry; as well as the addition of the Ministry of Fisheries in 2007.
 The Ministry was officially formed in 1995.

 Organisation

 The Ministry is organised into many work areas: